Books & eBooks FAQs

 If a page reference is not available in an e-book or other electronic format, list chapter number or section heading instead, and add the electronic format.
 Formats include iBooks, Kindle, NOOK, Google Play Books, Adobe Digital Editions EPUB, etc. For example: chap.
 7. Kindle.
 For more citation help, visit the University of Divinity Style Guide.

-When I click the view eBook button, this Bloomsbury screen appears.
+When I click the view eBook button, this Crossref screen appears.
 What do I do?

 A small number of our eBooks that are a part of our Bloomsbury Theology and Religion Online collection, although appearing on the Library Hub catalogue, can only be accessed directly through the database.
-If this screen appears, and you have Lean Library installed in your browser, you can click the Theology and Religion Online link at the bottom of the page and Lean Library will enable your access.
+If this screen appears, and you have Lean Library installed in your browser, you can click the Theology and Religion Online link and Lean Library will enable your access.

 Alternatively, you can access the eBook by going to the Library Hub Databases page and select the Theology and Religion Online database.
-You will be prompted to log in to the Library Hub.
-Once logged in, you will be able to search for it on there.
+You will be prompted to log in with your SSO details.
+Once logged in, you will be able to search for the title directly on the database.

 Learn more about eBooks >>